July 2013 - Present

 Works in Progress

 - Benson, Alan, Akhmed Umyarov, and Aaron Sojourner.
 2014.
-"The Value of Employer Reputation in the Absence of Contract Enforcement: Evidence from a Field Experiment."
-Working Paper.
+"Can Reputation Discipline the Gig Economy?
+Experimental Evidence from an Online Labor Market."
+Working paper.

 - Benson, Alan, Raimundo Estevan, and Frank

 Levy.
-“Dropouts, Taxes, and Risk: The Economic Return to College under Realistic Assumptions.”
+“Is College Worth It?
+The Economic Return to College under Realistic Assumptions.”
 Working Paper.